qualisys/paf-documentation/README.md

 ```

 #### Separator (Introduced in QTM 2025.1)
-This analysis adds a menu separator line in the `Start Processing` drop-down list.
-It does not perform any processing but serves as a visual divider to organize analyses in the menu.
+This analysis adds a menu separator line in the `Start Processing` drop-down menu.
+It does not perform any processing but serves as a visual divider to organize analyses.

-To add separators, first define an analysis with type `Separator`:
+To add separators, first define an analysis with a unique name (defined as "---" in the example) with the type `Separator`:
 ```
 Analyses:
   ---: